atisharma/atisharma.github.io/publications.md

 <div class="abstract" style="display: none;">
-The possibility of creating reduced-order models for canonical wall-bounded turbulent flows based on exploiting energy sparsity in frequency domain, as proposed by Bourguignon et al. \[Phys.
-Fluids26, 015109 (2014)\], is examined.
+The possibility of creating reduced-order models for canonical wall-bounded turbulent flows based on exploiting energy sparsity in frequency domain, as proposed by Bourguignon et al. (Phys.
+Fluids 26, 015109 (2014)), is examined.
 The present letter explains the origins of energetically sparse dominant frequencies and provides fundamental information for the design of such reduced-order models.
 The resolvent decomposition of a pipe flow is employed to consider the influence of